wentasah/qstopmotion/README_QtCreator_Windows.txt

-Building qStopMotion using Qt-Creator IDE on Windows with the Windows SDK as host Last Change: 2018-01-17
+Building qStopMotion using Qt-Creator IDE on Windows with the Windows SDK as host Last Change: 2019-06-19

 1. Preparation of the development environment
 ================================================================================

-1.1 Install the Visual Studio 2013
+1.1 Install the Tools for Visual Studio 2019
 --------------------------------------------------------------------------------

-* Download the "Visual Studio 2013 Community Edition"
+* Download the "Tools for Visual Studio 2019" for free without registration.
-* This package including the Visual Studio 2010 command line tools.
+* This package including ONLY the Visual Studio 2019 command line tools.
-* Install in the default installation directory (C:\Program Files\Microsoft Visual Studio 12.0).
+* This package including the Windows 10 SDK
-  - Switch off all optional features
+* Install in the default installation directory (C:\Program Files\Microsoft Visual Studio).
-  - Start the IDE and search for updates
+* Add the binary directory to the path variable ???
-* Add the binary directory to the path variable (C:\Program Files\Microsoft Visual Studio 12.0\VC\bin\).
+  (C:\Program Files\Microsoft Visual Studio\2019\BuildTools\VC\...).

 1.2 Install the Windows SDK
 --------------------------------------------------------------------------------